Quick Answer

 When exposed to light, cryptochrome undergoes a chemical reaction which researchers believe enable birds to perceive magnetic fields as visual patterns or colors.
 This capability is particularly useful during migration when birds travel long distances and need to maintain a consistent direction.

-Mineral Crystals in the Beaks
+Magnetic Crystals in the Beak: Built-In Compass

 In addition to the cryptochrome in their eyes, birds also possess magneto-receptive abilities due to the presence of magnetite crystals in their beaks.
 Magnetite is a naturally occurring mineral that is highly sensitive to magnetic fields.